uzadude/smoken/README.md

 # Smoken!
-A temperature PID controlled fan for charcoal smoker using ESP32.
+A temperature controlled fan for charcoal smoker using ESP32.

 ## Background
-After taking a welding course I decided to build a smoker.
-Shortly after, I realized that I must have a solution to keep the temperature steady for many hours.
+After taking a welding course, I decided to build a smoker.
+Shortly after, I realized I must have a solution to keep the temperature steady for many hours.
 Searching around the internet I found only terribly expensive products (like the [FIREBOARD](https://www.fireboard.com/shop/fireboard-2-drive/?fba_ref=14)).
-So that motivated me to try my first IOT project!
+That motivated me to try my first IOT project!

 I took this opportunity to gain some skills in the electrical engineering domain.
 I used an ESP32 for the MCU (started from [ESP32 starter kit](https://www.ebay.com/itm/303652581313)), built a working prototype using a breadboard and then went on to design a PCB for it (using [KiCad](https://www.kicad.org/)).

-I will try to highlight the main lessons I've learned throughout this process.
+I will try to highlight the main lessons learned throughout this process.

+## How It Works
+- An ESP32 is connected to a thermocouple (with max6675 amplifier) to measure the smoker's current temprature.
+Another thermocouple is connected just to monitor the meat's temprature.
+- The ESP32 is also connected to a 4-pin fan and controls it through a PWM channel with A PID algorithm.
+- An external power of 12V/5A is used for both the fan and the ESP32 (through a step-down regulator).
+- An 1602 LCD screen is used for simple information.
+- A web server is used to monitor the current status, and configure things like the wifi credentials and some paramteres.
+- A potentiometer is also available to have manual control over the fan.

-## Circuit Schema
+### Circuit Schema
-I ended up building the below circuit.
-I used a 12V/5A DC input, 4-PIN fan, step-down regulator, 1602 LCD screen, two max6675 thermocouples, and a potentiometer.
 ![Smoker Fan Schema](imgs/schema.png "Smoker Fan Schema")

 ### Inventory List